ycinhdj/vcmalloc_bench/README.md

 ## Generating the figures
 This repository has the results from the tests that we performed (.json files in [scripts](scripts) folder), with their generated figures.
 ### Requirements
-To generate figures from the tests results, python 3 is reauired with the following libraries
+To generate figures from the tests results, python 3 is required with the following libraries
 - pandas
 - matplotlib
 - numpy